Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 - Flashing new applications to connected chili devices over USB
 - Flashing new DFU (Device Firmware Update) firmware to connected chili devices over USB

+Prebuilt Windows binaries of chilictl can be found in the [Windows release of the Cascoda SDK.](https://github.com/Cascoda/cascoda-sdk/releases/)

-Please make sure that you have set up the USB exchange [as detailed in the development setup guide.](/../../../docs/guides/development-setup.md)
+Please make sure that you have set up the USB exchange [as detailed in the development setup guide.](../../../docs/guides/development-setup.md)

 Note that this tool is still under development, so may have undiscovered issues.